 Smart speakers began a voice-controlled revolution, but don't be fooled: the screen is far from dead.
-Smart speakers with displays are the new trend, and they're only getting better.
+Speakers with displays are the new trend, and they're only getting better.

 Coming in all shapes and sizes - ranging from the glorified docked tablet to the retro television set - speakers with screens are the ideal gadget to place in your kitchen or hallway.
 Why?
 Well, while they're equally competent as their screen-less counterparts in handling voice commands, you'll also be able to view a feed from your security camera, watch instructional cooking videos or make video calls to friends.
 Plus, there are those times (like getting movie showtimes or the week's weather forecast) where visual information is just... better.